citrix/terraform-provider-citrixitm/README.md

 ## Using The Provider

-Before using the Citrix ITM provider with Terraform, you'll to have a Citrix ITM account with access to the API.
-You can sign up for an account by visiting the [Citrix ITM Portal](https://portal.cedexis.com).
+Using the provider requires a Citrix ITM account with access to the API.
+You can sign up by visiting the [Citrix ITM Portal](https://portal.cedexis.com).

 To find out if your account has access to the API, navigate to `My Account > API > Oauth Configuration`.
-If you don't see these options then you'll need to send an email to [Cedexis Support](mailto:support@cedexis.comi) and request access to the API.
+If you don't see these options then you'll need to send an email to [Cedexis Support](mailto:support@cedexis.comi) and request API access.

 ![Navigating to OAuth Config](image/oauth_nav.png)